-Martha Jenks Chase began making handmade cloth dolls around 1899 in Pawtucket, RI.
-Martha was the daughter of a doctor, married a doctor and the couple had seven children.
+History; Martha Jenks Chase began making handmade cloth dolls around 1889 in Pawtucket, RI.
+Martha was the daughter of a doctor and married a doctor and the couple had seven children.

 Martha Chase was inspired by her own childhood Izannah Walker cloth doll.
-Chase’s dolls are made of cloth stockinette, oil painted and then varnished, dolls have jointed elbows and knees, painted facial features and hair and the body is stuffed with cotton.
+Chase’s white or black dolls are made of cloth stockinette, oil painted and then varnished, dolls have jointed elbows and knees, painted facial features and hair and the body is stuffed with cotton.

 ca. 1910s+ Martha Chase Hospital doll, 25″ tall, painted cloth stockinette, with painted facial feature, jointed at the shoulders and hips, later dolls do not have the jointed elbows or knees.
 The body stamp will now reads “Chase Hospital Doll”.